 In October 2018, UNFI shelled out $2.9 billion, or $32.50 per share in cash, for Supervalu, which handled distribution for more than 3,000 stores across the U.S., in an attempt to create a premier North American wholesaler.

-The wholesaler alleges Goldman pressured it to increase the interest rate on the loan after UNFI and Supervalu reported weak earnings shortly after the deal was completed.
+The wholesaler alleged that Goldman pressured it to increase the interest rate on the loan after UNFI and Supervalu reported weak earnings shortly after the deal was completed.
 The deal initially called for Supervalu to offload its $1.6 billion in debt, but according to the suit the bank persuaded UNFI to name Supervalu as a co-borrower on the loan.
 This preserved more than $470 billion in credit-default swaps, benefiting hedge fund clients of Goldman Sachs, the suit alleges — creating a "quid pro quo" for the clients to buy some of the loan.

 "While positioning itself as UNFI's trusted advisor on the one hand and its counter-party lender on the other, Goldman Sachs consolidated its command over all aspects of the transaction in order to extract millions in unjustifiable interest, fees, and other damages suffered by the Company and its shareholders," UNFI stated in a release.